 Mount Lineham is accessible from the Rowe Tamarack trailhead, either via a faint path that extends beyond the popular Lineham Ridge trail, or via an off-trail route up an avalanche pathway, described by Kane in Scrambles in the Canadian Rockies.
 I figured I’d go by whichever route seemed most feasible when I got there.
 After reaching the summit, I’d descend via the Lineham Ridge trail and take the unmaintained shortcut path that allows you to cross over to the Upper Rowe Lakes trail without having to descend all the way back to the valley bottom.
 From Upper Rowe Lake, I’d visit the middle lake and then tag Lower Rowe Lake after I’d descended back to the valley floor and was on my way back to the trailhead.

 Access to the Rowe Tamarack trailhead is via the Akamina Parkway.
 10.9km from the start of the parkway there’s a parking area and a trailhead sign and map off to the right.
 There are no toilet facilities at the trailhead or anywhere along the route.
 If you don’t want to stop for the facilities in town, there’s a decent pit toilet at McNealy’s picnic site, which you’ll pass by on Akamina Parkway before reaching the trailhead.
+(2021 Update: The facilities at McNealy’s were destroyed by the 2017 fires and are still being rebuilt)

 The weather was partly cloudy, and reasonably warm at the trailhead.
 It was windy, though, and the gusts up on the ridge were strong enough to push me off stride.
 The wind was cold, too.
 I’m glad I was carrying extra layers.